 Used judiciously, dark red shades like brick or cranberry can be stunning as exterior paint colors.
 Reminiscent of barns and schoolhouses, red is a bolder option than white, cream, gray, beige, or delicate blue.
 But it’s one that can be absolutely charming on the right home, and with the right trim.

 Since red is relatively uncommon, your home will always be easy for visitors to spot.
 Bright, tomatoey reds, or anything that makes you think “fire engine,” are less likely to work well.
 The darker hues, especially if offset with light trim, are easier for many families to pull off.
 If you live in a northern area of the country that sees significant snowfall, chances are a dark red home will be absolutely charming in wintertime.

 Final Thoughts About Exterior Paint Colors

-Most design experts recommend using no more than three colors total for the exterior of your house — a main color and two others for contrast.
+Most design experts recommend using no more than three colors total for the exterior of your house – the main color and two others for contrast.
 One good way to approach this seemingly overwhelming choice is to look at major paint manufacturer’s websites to see their suggested color combinations and palettes.
 Or contract A Touch of Color Painting and the color consultation is free.

 Or take a look at our photo gallery, featuring some real-life examples of gorgeous exterior paint colors.